pollfish/docs/s2s.md

 You can register and receive callbacks when a user was not eligible for a survey.
 User not eligible in that case means that either the user was screened out from a particular survey or he/she was marked as fraud by our anti-fraud system.

-If you want to register and receive not eligible/eligible info in your callbacks please select the checkbox as below (selected by defualt)
+If you want to register and receive not eligible/eligible info in your callbacks please select the checkbox as below

 <img src="https://storage.googleapis.com/pollfish-images/not_eligible2.png">